 Investors who want a slightly higher return, and are willing to accept more risk, will buy mortgages.
-Instead of buying the mortgages directly, they usually purchase products backed by mortgages, called (you guessed it) mortgage-backed securities.
-When Treasury yields rise, mortgages also have to provide higher returns to attract investors.
+Instead of buying the them directly, they usually purchase products backed by them, called (you guessed it) mortgage-backed securities.
+When Treasury yields rise, these home loans also have to provide higher returns to attract investors.
 The result to the borrower?
 Higher interest rates.

 Those who are willing to do a little research into specific companies will purchase corporate bonds, which are rated as to their level of risk.
 Bond yields are also somewhat affected by Treasury yields, as well.

-Treasury notes and bonds are sold at auction by the Treasury Department, which sets a fixed face value and interest rate.
-If there is a lot of demand for the note or bond, it will go to the highest bidder at a price above the face value.
-This decreases the yield, which is a common term used to describe the total amount of money you make on a U.S. Treasury note or bond.
+Bills, notes and bonds are sold at auction by the Treasury Department, which sets a fixed face value and interest rate.
+If there is a lot of demand for the them, the products will go to the highest bidder at a price above the face value.
+This decreases the yield, which is a common term used to describe the total amount of money you make on a bill, note or bond.
 It lessens the yield because, regardless of how much you bid for the note, the government will only pay back the face value plus the stated interest rate.
 If, on the other hand, there is not a lot of demand, then the bidders will pay less than the face value, which increases the yield.
-That is why yields always move in the opposite direction of Treasury note prices.
+That is why yields always move in the opposite direction of note prices.

 Treasury note and bond yields change every day, because hardly anyone keeps them for the full term.
 Instead, they are resold on the open market.
-Therefore, if you hear that bond prices dropped, then you know there is not a lot of demand for Treasury notes and bonds, and that the yields increased.
+Therefore, if you hear that bond prices dropped, then you know there is not a lot of demand for them, and that the yields increased.
 This makes it more expensive to buy a home, because mortgage interest rates rise.
 That lessens demand for homes, which puts downward pressure on home prices.
 This slows economic growth.

-Conversely, low yields on U.S. Treasury notes mean lower rates on mortgages.
+Conversely, low yields on Treasuries mean lower rates on mortgages.
 This allows homeowners to afford a larger home, and renters to afford their first home.
-This increased demand stimulates the real estate market, which stimulates the economy.
-Lower mortgage rates also allow homeowners to afford a second mortgage, which allows them to purchase more consumer products.
+This increased demand stimulates the real estate market, which boosts the economy.
+Lower rates also allow homeowners to afford a second mortgage, which allows them to purchase more consumer products.
 This also stimulates the economy.

 Rates continue to rise as the economy improves and investors switch to stocks and real estate investments.
 Citi forecasts that the 10-year Treasury yield will break 3% next year, while Wells Capital Management says it will happen this year.
 (Source: CNBC, Market Consensus: Get Ready for 3% Treasury Yields, June 19, 2013)